Introduction

 - High-strength low-alloy steel is much more resistant to stamping or other processing than, for example, ST14 steel.
 It also has a higher tensile strength.

-- tapping (straightening) panels are usually the easiest and most economical method of repairing a damaged panel.
+- Tapping (straightening) a panel is usually the simplest and most cost-effective method of repairing a damaged panel.

-Examples of the application of various panel tapping technologies:
+Examples of application of various panel tapping technologies:

 - Aluminum hammer and wooden hammer

-- Used to repair small dents in panels that can be accessed from both sides.
+- Used to repair small depressions in panels that are accessible from both sides.

-- These two panel tapping tools are commonly used for «final repairs».
+- These two panel tapping tools are typically used for "finishing repairs".

-«Thin» straightening with an aluminum hammer and a universal backing die
+"Fine" straightening with an aluminum hammer and a universal underlay stamp

-- If the damaged panel is only accessible from the outside, use a moving hammer to restore the panel's shape.
-The discs or studs needed to mount a moving hammer are welded to the bare metal surface.
-Dents in the panel can be corrected using the controlled action of a hammer with a moving striker.
+- If the damaged panel is only accessible from the outside, use a hammer with a sliding hammer to restore the panel to its shape.
+The disks or pins required to mount the hammer with a sliding hammer are welded to the exposed metal surface.
+Dents in the panel can be straightened out using the controlled action of the hammer with a sliding hammer.

 Heat treatment of panels

-- It is usually inevitable that, as a result of mechanical deformation, some parts of the body panels show the presence of excess material.
-If there are any areas of excess material, this causes limited buckling due to differences in material tension.
-These local buckling zones can be stabilized by heat treatment.
+- It is usually inevitable that some parts of the body panels will show excess material as a result of mechanical deformation.
+If there are any areas of excess material, this will cause local buckling due to the differences in material tension.
+These local buckling areas can be stabilized by heat treatment.

 NOTE: This rule does not apply to high strength low alloy steel.